ysyk2021/the-productive-sales-manager-how-to-lead-your-team-to-success/src/chapter-3-2.md

-# Techniques for Understanding the Roles and Responsibilities of a Sales Manager

 In this chapter, we will explore various techniques for understanding the roles and responsibilities of a sales manager.
 As a sales manager, it is essential to have a clear understanding of your role and what is expected of you.
 By mastering these techniques, you can effectively lead your team towards success and achieve your sales targets.